microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 </div>

+Did you see the number of alerts decreasing after you approved the Pull Request and that GitHub fixed the issue for you ?

 Now let's activate another feature called `Dependabot version updates`.

 First, add a new file called `sandbox-workflow.yaml` inside the `.github/workflows` with the content provided below.
+You have to create the folders first of course.

 <details>
 <summary>📄sandbox-workflow.yaml</summary>